hi-underworld/Imformation-Retrieval-weekly-report/README.md

 I'm so ashamed that I didn't read the book and write the report during from 7th July to 19th July because I take part in the summer school raised by WHU & AntChain.
 And I will accomplish the reading task as soon as possible.

+Here is the link for the famous article:https://arxiv.org/abs/1408.5882